What is a Top-up Degree?

 However, be aware that there may be a cost incurred for an APEL.
 Due to the work and time involved in conducting an APEL, many universities charge a non-refundable upfront fee.

-Benefits Of Top-up Courses
+Benefits of Top-Up Courses

 To recap, the benefits of a top-up degree are- They